CCA-Public/digital-archives-manual/guides/ingest.md

         * Standard QA (True/False)
     * For every 5th SIP, conduct a more complete QA check.
 Verify the following and then put "True" in the Full QA column of the Ingest spreadsheet:
         * Look at the normalization report and ensure that no files that should have been normalized for preservation failed.
         * Download the AIP and look at the METS file and ensure that descriptive metadata was written to the dmdSec.
-        * WHAT ELSE?
 5. When Ingest and QA is complete, delete the local copy of the SIPs from the BitCurator machine.

 <a name="webui"></a>